 For an animal lover, becoming your own boss and getting to work alongside animals all day might feel like a dream come true!

-Whether you decide to start up your own dog walking or pet sitting business, or try your hand at dog grooming, you could be hanging out with a bunch of furry companions in no time at all.
+Whether you decide to start up your own dog walking or pet sitting business, or try your hand at dog grooming, you could be hanging out with a bunch of furry companions in no time.

-For the keen cuddler who doesn’t mind having a pet in their company 24/7, pet sitting can offer a great self-employment opportunity.
+For the keen cuddler who doesn’t mind having a pet in their company 24/7, pet-sitting can offer a great self-employment opportunity.
 When people go away, they feel reassured knowing that their pet is left in safe, capable hands – and that could be you!
-As with dog walking, one of the best ways to get started as a pet sitter is to join a site like Tailster – which also offers pet sitting opportunities.

 Alternatively, if you’re a creative dog lover, you could consider becoming a dog groomer.
-There are plenty of courses out there that can teach you the essential skills and knowledge needed to get started, including this Dog Grooming Diploma from News Skills Academy.
+There are plenty of courses that can teach you the essential skills and knowledge to get started, such as these qualifications from iPET Network.

 While you’re still getting to grips with your new skills, it’s a good idea to practise on your own dog or on the dogs of willing friends and family members.
 As your confidence builds, you can ask them to recommend you to other people – and you might also like to advertise your services on social media or on community notice boards.

-Some people convert an area of their house (such as the garage) into a dog grooming salon, while others consider renting a space in their local area.
+Some people convert an area of their house into a dog grooming salon, while others consider renting a space in their local area.

 Find out more...